 - Only about a dozen states -- mainly in the deep South -- would still ban SSMs, mostly by amendments to their constitutions.

 - One or more lawsuits launched in one of the states where SSM was still forbidden would be accepted by the U.S. Supreme Court.
-The court will would issue a ruling like it did in Loving v.
-Virginia during 1967 when it legalized interracial marriages across the entire country.
-At that time, the ruling declared marriage laws banning interracial marriage in 16 contiguous states in the Southeast to be unconstitutional.
+The court will would issue a ruling similar to the one that it issued during 1967 in Loving v.
+Virginia .
+Their decision in Loving legalized interracial marriages across the entire country.
+This declared unconstitutional the remaining laws banning interracial marriage in 16 contiguous states contained within the triangle from Virginia, to Texas to Florida.

-New York Times article predicts a gradual increase in states with SSM leading to a major decision by the U.S. Supreme Court:
+2013-JUN: New York Times article predicts a gradual increase in the number of states with marriage equality leading to a major decision by the U.S. Supreme Court:

-Shortly after the culture altering decision on 2013-JUN-26 by the U.S. Supreme Court in Windsor v.
-United States which declared a major part of the federal Defense of Marriage Act to be unconstitutional,
+A culture altering decision on 2013-JUN-26 by the U.S. Supreme Court in Windsor v.
+United States declared a major part of the federal Defense of Marriage Act to be unconstitutional,

-Erik Eckholm, writing in the Politics section of the New York Times 2 described activities by pro and anti SSM groups:
+Shortly afterwards, Erik Eckholm, writing in the Politics section of the New York Times 2 described activities at the time by pro and anti SSM groups:

-Among the latter group, basic protections for same-sex couples and their families do not exist.
+Among the latter group, basic protections and benefits for same-sex couples and their children do not exist.

-[Webmaster's comment: They do seem to have history on their side.
-Without exception, past civil rights conflicts that ended slavery, allowed deaf couples to marry, allowed women to vote, gave women equal employment opportunities, allowed interracial couples to marry, started the process of ending racial segregation, decriminalized same-gender sexual behavior, etc. have all eventually been at least partly resolved in favor of increased civil rights.]
+Webmaster's comment: They do seem to have history on their side.
+Without exception, past civil rights conflicts that ended slavery, allowed deaf couples to marry, allowed women to vote, gave women equal employment opportunities, allowed interracial couples to marry, started the process of ending racial segregation, decriminalized same-gender sexual behavior, etc. have all eventually been at least partly resolved in favor of increased civil rights for women and minorities.

 - Anti-SSM groups: They note that their major recent defeats between 2012-NOV and 2013-MAY in Delaware, Maryland, Maine, Minnesota, Rhode Island and Washington State were largely caused by the massive funding spent by pro-SSM groups.
 Frank Schubert, vice president of the National Organization for Marriage suggests that: